HomeEnding a Civil Partnership: A complete guide.Civil PartnershipEnding a Civil Partnership: A complete guide.

 It is no longer necessary to prove any specific ground for dissolution.
 The Court will rely on your declaration of the breakdown, and, if satisfied with the information provided, will process the dissolution.

 Either civil partner may apply to end the Civil Partnership.
-There are two ways for ending a civil partnership – A sole application, or a joint application.
+There are two ways to end a civil partnership – A sole application, or a joint application.

 Sole application